Akashns40/Akashns40/README.md

 - 👋 Hi, I’m @Akashns40
 - 👀 I’m interested in web development and DSA problem.
-- 🌱 I’m currently learning web development and DSA in C++.
+- 🌱 I’m currently learning Machine learning and DSA in C++.
-- 💞️ I’m looking to collaborate on DSA and Web Development projects.
+- 💞️ I’m looking to collaborate on DSA , Machine learning and Web Development projects.
 - 📫 How to reach me akash.hansda84@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...